-We ask that all residents register through this web site.
+We ask that all residents register through this website.
 The information entered will allow us to provide a method of communication for all of our neighbors and to broadcast items of importance to our residents.

 Cress Creek Commons is a community located on the north side of Naperville, Illinois.
 The subdivision is a unique and friendly community built around three beautifully landscaped lakes and next to McDowell forest preserve that offers scenic trails and waterfalls.
 This idyllic location with its own Bathe and Tennis Club has something for everyone.
-Nearby are the highly rated district #203 schools, including Naperville North High, Jefferson Jr High and Mill Street Elementary, plus prime shopping and dining in historic downtown Naperville with its beautiful River Walk.
+Nearby are the highly rated district #203 schools, including Naperville North High, Jefferson Jr High, and Mill Street Elementary, plus prime shopping and dining in historic downtown Naperville with its beautiful River Walk.
 You will find the Burlington train station, I-88 toll road, I -355 and all major roadways a short distance away and easily accessed.

-Homeowners Association is able to maintain the grounds and the recreational facilities through an annual assessment on each homeowner.
+The Cress Creek Commons Homeowners Association is able to maintain the grounds and recreational facilities through an annual assessment on each homeowner.
 Fees are assessed in late January and payable by March 1st.
 The Home Owners Board manages and reports to the home owners.
 Fees include access to the pool, tennis courts, their annual upkeep, and for the maintenance of the common areas including lawns, trees, flowers, parking area and 3 lakes.
 Our goal is to maintain the area so that it is well suited for the activities of the entire family!